rb16b/Accelerate-Dev/README.md

 Make sure to add q/swagger-ui/ at the end.
 That will open openAPI screen containing APIs info.

-NOTE: You can also find the rest-fights swagger URL in your workshop main page.
+NOTE: You can also find the rest-fights swagger API URL on your workshop main page.

 ![](images/rest-fightsAPI.png)